moonbeam-foundation/moonbeam-runtime-overrides/README.md

 2. Publish Docker (Legacy PureStake) publishes the tracing runtime to the legagy [purestake DockerHub registry](https://hub.docker.com/r/purestake/moonbeam-tracing/tags)

-Until the legagy docker registry is abandoned it is necessary to publish the image on both registries
+Until the legacy docker registry is discontinued, it is requied to publish the image on both registries